This is part two in my series on Key Vault if you havn't yet, make sure to read the Intro to get the basic idea of the concept.

 Thats it - we now have an Application Id and a Token, and are ready for part 3 which is using the secrets in a web app

-- 2 - Creating and accessing a Key Vault in Azure (you're reading it)
+- Creating and accessing Azure Key Vault (you are reading it)